salbrec/SIMPA/README.md

 # SPARTA - SPARse peaks impuTAtion

 SPARTA is a method for SPARse peaks impuTAtion that leverages predictive information within epigenomic data from ENCODE to impute missing protein-DNA interactions for a histone mark or transcription factor of interest.
-SPARTA was tested on a recent dataset (Grosselin et al. 2019) to impute missing regions in sparse data from single-cell ChIP-seq of H3K4me3 and H3K27me3 in B-cell and T-cell [bioRxiv](https://giphy.com/gifs/love-movie-perfect-2BG086WOP2Xfi).
+SPARTA was tested on a recent dataset (Grosselin et al. 2019) to impute missing regions in sparse data from single-cell ChIP-seq of H3K4me3 and H3K27me3 in B-cell and T-cell.
+Different to common single-cell imputation methods, SPARTA leverages predictive information within a dataset of > 2200 bulk ChIP-seq experiments from ENCODE.
+The user provides the sparse peaks of one single cell that are used by SPARTA to impute missing interactions while keeping cell-type specificity and the single cells individuality.
+More details here (soon) [bioRxiv](https://giphy.com/gifs/love-movie-perfect-2BG086WOP2Xfi)

 <img src="figure/SPARTA.png" width="900">